ramonfontes/reproducible-research/mininet-wifi/IEEE-Access-2017/README.md

-### Please refer the manual of Mininet-WiFi to reproduce this paper.
+### Please refer to the manual of Mininet-WiFi to reproduce this paper.
 Consider to use this [commit](https://github.com/intrig-unicamp/mininet-wifi/commit/7825d52da77fe331583c1a7f90d46860b4e18f02) from Mininet-WiFi.

 ### Bibtex:
 @article{DosReisFontes2017,